daattali/beautiful-jekyll/capstone/about.md

 ---
 layout: page
 title: About the Capstone Course
 ---

 During the last two months of the MDS program (mid April to late June each year), our students work in teams with an external capstone partner and a teaching fellow mentor to address a question facing the capstone partner's organization using data science.
 This page provides an overview of the MDS capstone project.
 You may also be interested in the [capstone proposal guidelines](./capstone/proposal), the [timeline and procedures](./captone/selection), and the [FAQ](./capstone/faq).

 ## The Capstone Projects

-The capstone projects that our students complete have the following characteristics:
+Successful MDS capstone projects...

-- Pose an interesting and open-ended question/problem that can be addressed using data science for which data is available or obtainable.
+- pose an interesting and open-ended question/problem that can be addressed using data science for which data is available or obtainable.
-- Pose a multi-faceted question/problem, containing enough dimensions to be addressed in a multitude of ways.
+- pose a multi-faceted question/problem, containing enough dimensions to be addressed in a multitude of ways.
-- Are sufficiently deep, such that a useful data product can be made in two months that makes a solid advance on the problem.
+- are sufficiently deep, such that a useful data product can be made in two months that makes a solid advance on the problem.
-- Can be split up into milestones, such that concrete progress can be made in two months.
+- can be split up into milestones, such that concrete progress can be made in two months.
-- Draw on various tools and topics the students have learned in their [courses](https://ubc-mds.github.io/descriptions/) during the MDS program.
+- draw on various tools and topics the students have learned in their [courses](https://ubc-mds.github.io/descriptions/) during the MDS program.

 The work involved in each capstone project, completed by a group of ~4 MDS students, must include